Who Am I Really? Understanding The Psychological Self

 Understanding yourself isn’t the end goal – it’s the starting line.
 Use this knowledge to set priorities, make decisions, and take massive action.
 Your improved self isn’t going to build itself.

-You want to know who you really are?
+Do you want to know who you really are?
 Stop reading and start doing.
 The real you is waiting to be unleashed.
 Now go make it happen.